Natalie Jeremijenko: The Art of The Eco-mindshift, 2009

+Art installations

 In 1988, Jeremijenko co-founded the Livid rock festival in Brisbane.
 She credits her involvement in helping her move towards public art as she created installations that would appeal to the young crowd.

-Notable works

 D4PA: Designed 4 Political Action

 A catalogue of devices and strategies for political engagement and direct action developed by the Bureau of Inverse Technology and others.
 Described by Wired Magazine as "the DARPA of dissent".

 Live Wire (Dangling String), 1995

-In 1995, as an artist-in-residence at Xerox PARC in Palo Alto, California under the guidance of Mark Weiser, she created an art installation made up of LED cables that lit up relative to the amount of internet traffic.
+In 1995, as an artist-in-residence at Xerox PARC in Palo Alto, California under the guidance of Mark Weiser, she created an art installation made up of spinning strings that changed speed relative to the amount of internet traffic.
 The work is now seen as one of the first examples of ambient or "calm" technology.

-OneTrees
+This was installed in an office setting, "ultimately opening up a space for different narratives around, and reconfigurations of, the ubiquitous interface and ubicomp to emerge."

+OneTree(s), 1999

 One Tree(s) was a public experiment that provided material and scientific evidence on environmental and cultural issues.
-It explored issues such as global warming, air quality and genetically modified organisms.
+Jeremijenko raised one hundred trees that were cloned from a single origin tree.
+This project explored issues such as global warming, air quality and genetically modified organisms.
 This art installation facilitates personal interpretation.
 It brilliantly uses the concept of information and conceptual art to communicate science.
 It removes the use of documentation like charts and graphs and challenges the concept of pure visualization in presenting information to its audience.

 OOZ

-Various technological interfaces to facilitate interaction with natural systems as opposed to virtual systems.
-These interfaces encourage interactive relationships with non-humans and are intended to accumulate the actions of participants into productive local environmental knowledge and the remediation of urban territories.

-HowStuffIsMade

-How Stuff is Made (HSIM) is a visual encyclopedia documenting the manufacturing processes, environmental costs and labour conditions involved in the production of contemporary products.
-This is a wiki-based collectively produced academic project to change the information available on and about the production.
+OOZ was a series of exhibitions where animals pressed buttons to produce human speech.
+The series ran in 2006 at Mass MoCA.